exoplatform/exo-documentation/docs/GettingStarted.rst

 ----------

 The Perks Store widget will presents to you the number of your current orders in the Perkstore.
-By clicking on this number, the Perkstore page will be opened on the list of all your orders.
+By clicking on this number, the Perks Store application will be opened on the list of all your orders.

 |DW-8|